ARNO GEENS

 Working across media and in elaborate collaborations between creatives, space agencies, mission teams and operators, Arno acts as a conductor carefully staging space as a complex performance of praxis between disciplines, time and space.

-Arno Geens, FRSA (b.1978, Belgium) is a 2024 Karman Pioneer, a member of the Oxford Space Initiative (OxSI), a Fellow of the Royal Society of the Arts (FRSA), a space artist at the International Association of Astronomical Artists (IAAA), and a U.S. Department of State International Visitor Leadership Program (IVLP) alumnus.
+Arno Geens, FRSA (b.1978, Belgium) is a 2024 Karman Pioneer, a Fellow of the Royal Society of the Arts (FRSA), a space artist at the International Association of Astronomical Artists (IAAA), and the co-chair of the Committee on the Cultural Utilization of Space at the International Astronautical Federation.
+He is also the founder and curator of the Astronautical Art Initiative, a non-profit organization archiving and documenting our shared artistic heritage in space.
 He holds an MA in Graphic Design & Multimedia (LUCA School of Arts, Brussels), an MSc in Space Studies (International Space University, Strasbourg), and a PgD in Philosophy & Cognitive Science (VUB Brussels).
 He is also a Smart Space alumn, Oxford University.